 Michelin awards first star to vegan restaurant in France

-[BORDEAUX] A vegan restaurant in the French southwest on Monday won a Michelin Guide star, the first for a establishment serving only animal-free products in France.
+A VEGAN restaurant in the French southwest on Monday won a Michelin Guide star, the first for a establishment serving only animal-free products in France.

 In addition to the classic star award, Ms Vallee also won a green star, which Michelin introduced only last year to reward establishments with a strong record for ethical practices.